HarshaBelurkar/Telecom-Churn-Logistic-Regression-with-PCA/README.md

 With 21 predictor variables, we need to predict whether a particular customer will switch to another telecom provider or not.
 In telecom terminology, customer attrition is referred to as 'churn'.

-As the dataset has more varibales first lets perfrom PCA and then aaply logistic regression
+As the dataset has more variables first lets perfrom PCA and then aaply logistic regression